diagrid-labs/dapr-workflow-demos/README.md

 ### Run the PaymentService app

-The CheckoutWorkflow relies on the PaymentService app to process the payment.
+The CheckoutWorkflowSample app relies on the PaymentService app to process the payment.
 The PaymentService app is a small ASP.NET app that exposes two endpoints:

 - `/pay`: processes the payment
 - `/refund`: refunds the payment